There really are few foods that bring drool to the tongue quite like the thought of a perfectly cooked brisket.

 I mean, who are we to tell you which flavor is best?
 It’s your tongue.

 Sweet, Fruity Wood For Smoking Brisket

-Smoking beef with apple wood is one of those things where you pretty much can’t go wrong.
-When it comes to the fruity or sweeter flavored woods, this is definitely one of the most commonly chosen woods.
+Smoking beef with applewood is one of those things where you pretty much can’t go wrong.
+When it comes to the fruity flavor or sweeter flavored woods, this is definitely one of the most commonly chosen woods.

-Apple wood for smoking is a great choice to use alone for both its sweet, mild flavor and also because it gives off a dense smoke.
-This density is what allows it to permeate deep into many cuts of meat, giving that easily-recognized “applewood smoked” flavor.
+Applewood for smoking is a great choice to use alone for both its sweet flavor and mild flavor and also because it gives off a dense smoke.
+This density is what allows it to permeate deep into many cuts of meat, giving that easily recognized “applewood smoked” flavor.

-Fun fact about smoking with apple wood: despite the more dense smoke, it is great to pair with another wood choice to somewhat dilute out stronger smoke flavors.
+Fun fact about smoking with applewood: despite the more dense smoke, it is great to pair with another wood choice to somewhat dilute out the stronger wood smoke flavor.